Delivering low carbon steam, hot water, and chilled water to over 11.7 million square feet of building space in downtown Kansas City.

-Owned and operated by Vicinity, the network supplies 99.99% reliable thermal energy to over 60 customers that use it for space heating and cooling, domestic hot and chilled water, humidification, and sterilization.
+Owned and operated by Vicinity, the network supplies 99.99% reliable thermal energy to customers that use it for space heating and cooling, domestic hot and chilled water, humidification, and sterilization.
 District energy also offers our customers a green energy alternative—through our combined heat and power (CHP) operations, green steam is helping to reduce Kansas City’s carbon footprint by nearly 33,000 tons annually.

 Annual reduction of the region’s GHG emissions